-The poem ‘Ithaca‘ by Carol Ann Duffy is an unrhymed poem of five stanzas that makes use of a conversational and everyday language.
-The narrator, probably a man who has travelled a lot, addresses either Odysseus, the hero of Homer’s epic poem the Odyssey, or an imaginary modern traveller or reader.
-The narrator tells the traveller that what is really important is not Ithaca, the island home that was the goal of Odysseus’s years of wandering, but the journey itself.
+The poem ‘Ithaca‘ by Carol Ann Duffy is an unrhymed poem of five stanzas that makes use of conversational and everyday language.
+The narrator, probably a man who has traveled a lot, addresses either Odysseus, the hero of Homer’s epic poem the Odyssey, or an imaginary modern traveler or reader.
+The narrator tells the traveler that what is really important is not Ithaca, the island home that was the goal of Odysseus’s years of wandering, but the journey itself.
 It is the journey that must be fully enjoyed at every moment, using all the resources of senses and intellect, because the goal itself is likely to be disappointing.

 Carol Ann Duffy has always been perceptive and sensitive to the nuances of human moods and whims.
 She adroitly captures moments and portraits of humanity through her refreshing use of imagery.

-However, Duffy’s ‘Ithaca‘ is nostalgic, instead of homecoming that ends in triumph.
-In the poem the persona is shattered when she comes to know that her affections are not returned.
-The home, the centre of her affections, ceases to exist.
+However, Duffy’s ‘Ithaca‘ is nostalgic, instead of homecoming which ends in triumph.
+In the poem, the persona is shattered when she comes to know that her affections are not returned.
+The home, the center of her affections, ceases to exist.
 There is a use of past tense, which denotes the persona’s relationship to her lover.
 The persona’s hope to meet her lover is profound.
 As she moves closer to Ithaca, she “traces” her memory of his skin and hair, “tracking the scents of rosemary, lemon and thyme” which reminds her of “the fragrance of his name”.

 In this second stanza, the narrator is shown remembering her lover and her experience with the lover.
 Anchoring her boat just a mile away from Ithaca, she remembers how the evening was softening and spreading, “the turquoise water mentioning its silver fish,” the sky was stooping to her.”
 How she was moving her hands in the water and feeling the air.